Picoiss/TreasureThieves/README.md

 - 'Carts' are spawned depending on the round ranging from 5-12 Carts.
 Each cart will have a 'resource type' and a 'fill amount' (health)- The goal of the 'Carts' is to make it through the entire map without being sunk
 - Destroying a cart with your towers before it reaches the end of the map will result in the player recieving money and 'score'.
 - It is up to the player to choose the towers and the position of the towers to best finish a round.
+- If the player fails to sink a Cart before it reaches the end of the map, a life will be lost for every Cart which is not sunk, and the player must also retry the round until they beat all of the carts.

 However, there is more nuance to be game than this.
 Specifically;